 - Shin pain

 Calf injuries including sudden onset or acute injuries, such as calf strain, gradual onset or chronic injuries, including compartment syndrome, as well as DVT or Deep Vein Thrombosis which should not be missed.

-An acute compartment syndrome can occur following a direct impact to the muscle causing bleeding which is contained within the muscle sheath.
+Acute compartment syndrome can occur following a direct impact to the muscle causing bleeding which is contained within the muscle sheath.
 Symptoms of pain, which is particularly severe or increases in severity will be experienced.
-If an acute compartment syndrome is suspected then medical advice should be sought as it can result in more serious long-term damage.
+If acute compartment syndrome is suspected then medical advice should be sought as it can result in more serious long-term damage.

 This is the same kind of calf injury as the above as it usually occurs after a direct impact, but it refers to an injury specifically to the outer calf muscle.
 The pain would be located more at the back of the leg and the outside of the calf may be swollen and tender.